Kirill Kaprizov Game Preview: Wild vs. Bruins

 Kaprizov Stats vs. the Bruins

-- On the defensive side, the Bruins have been one of the stingiest units in the league, allowing 73 goals in total (2.5 per game) which ranks second.
+- On the defensive side, the Bruins are one of the stingiest squads in the league, giving up 82 goals in total (2.6 per game) which ranks third.

 |2023-2024 Season